mynaparrot/plugNmeet-docs/docs/api/intro.md

 ## SDKs

-You can use the following ready-to-use SDKs:
+For an even easier integration, you can use the following ready-to-use SDKs which handle the authentication process for you:

 - [PHP](https://github.com/mynaparrot/plugNmeet-sdk-php)
 - [JavaScript](https://github.com/mynaparrot/plugNmeet-sdk-js) ([NodeJS](https://www.npmjs.com/package/plugnmeet-sdk-js) & [Deno](https://deno.land/x/plugnmeet))